Vitalik Buterin’s Views on Formal Verification for Ethereum

 What is Formal Verification?

-According to the official blog post shared by Vitalik Buterin, formal verification is a process that uses mathematics to ensure that software or systems are working exactly in the same way they were designed.
-Instead of being dependent only on testing, developers take the help of mathematical proofs that can be checked by a machine to verify that the code is correct.
-In order to do this, developers can use proof by induction.
+According to the official blog post shared by Vitalik Buterin, formal verification is a process that uses mathematics to prove that software works exactly the way developers intended.
+Instead of being dependent only on testing, developers take the help of mathematical proofs that can be verified by a machine to confirm the code works correctly.
+One method used for this is proof by induction.

 Vitalik Buterin has shared an example of a simple Fibonacci sequence to explain this concept.